 - Who Paid for What in this Post

 I had always wanted to stay at a Scottish castle.
 I think it goes back to when Madonna married Guy Ritchie at a Scottish castle.
 I had images of a brooding and mysterious castle with lots of men in kilts and wild Scottish weather.

-The grounds are stunning and worth a lengthy walk.
-From the castle, it is easy to see the lovely xxx pond which is Instagram heaven.
+The grounds at Glenapp Castle Scotland are stunning and worth a lengthy walk.
+From the castle, it is easy to see the lovely pond which is Instagram heaven.
 Take a walk and wander through the extensive and beautiful grounds.

-There are loads of activities on offer from archery to private boat tours.
+There are loads of activities on offer at Glenapp from archery to private boat tours.
 On the water, you can fish, check out birds or find a private beach.
-Staying on site there is croquet, quotis, french boules, clay pigeon shooting and pretty much everything you might think of!
+Staying on site there is croquet, quotis, french boules, clay pigeon shooting and pretty much everything you might think of.